 Naturally, this lesson needs to begin with discussions about dreams, the environment, or Earth day.
 I chose dreams thinking that it’d be a great lead into the focus of my lesson.
 After all, we can certainly infer why we dream as we do, right?
 In the prereading stage of the lesson, students will use these activities for schema building and vocabulary development.
 With my students, I like to use the text clues to discuss the words I’ve chosen.
 When I select vocabulary from a text, I’m aiming at tier 2 words that are higher utility, but not in the students speaking and writing vocabulary.

 Once you’ve introduced the text to your students, the next step is to dig into the book.
 With this book, you can begin modeling inferences with the cover.
 Because making inferences can be abstract, beginning with pictures makes it more concrete to the student.
 As you read the text, there are pages without words.
 You can use these if/when concrete examples are needed for group discussion.
 With mentor text lessons, I typically do a few examples with my students and gradually shift the load to them.
-There are seven examples included in the organizer, and I recommend group discussion to provide an opportunity for students to explain their thinking.
+There are seven examples included in the organizer, and I recommend group discussion to provide an opportunity for students to explain their inference.
 Sometimes we infer different things based upon our schema, so discussing our thinking may help students work out differing opinions.

 Once your students have completed the during reading lesson, you can extend the themes of the book with writing.
 Students need to have opportunities to write in response to their reading, and these pages can be used for a quick write about the story, process writing explaining ways you can help the environment at school, or or as a persuasive piece explaining why it’s important to care for our Earth.
 Writing solidifies a student’s comprehension, and it’s very important to share and discuss the responses after too.